 SVS offers a powerful and straightforward way of testing for genotypic association against either cases vs. controls or quantitative traits using one or more statistical measures under any one of several genetic model assumptions.
 These tests can be run individually or simultaneously while also correcting for stratification and applying multiple testing corrections (including permutation testing).

 Supported genetic models include basic allele tests, genotypic tests, and the additive, dominant and recessive genetic models.
 Test statistics include the correlation/trend test, the Armitage trend test (including the exact Armitage trend test), Pearson's chi-squared test, Fisher's exact test, odds ratio with confidence intervals, analysis of deviance (ANODEV), the F-test and linear or logistic regression.

-The SNP Package of SVS 7 incorporates advanced regression technologies that enable you to perform linear and logistic regression, stepwise regression (both backward elimination and forward selection), and permutation tests with numeric variables and recoded genotypes.
+SVS incorporates advanced regression technologies that enable you to perform linear and logistic regression, stepwise regression (both backward elimination and forward selection), and permutation tests with numeric variables and recoded genotypes.
 You can use a moving window along with numeric or categorical covariates, against a single dependent variable.
 Regressions may either be performed with all variables and covariates together ("full model") or with some of the covariates grouped into a "reduced model" (yielding a full-vs-reduced model p-value).